tylerthomasallen/docs/src/pages/apps/ios.md

 - #### Configure associated domains

-    - Add your link domain from your [Branch Dashboard](https://dashboard.branch.io/settings/link)
+    - Add your link domains from your [Branch Dashboard](https://dashboard.branch.io/settings/link)
     - `-alternate` is needed for Universal Linking with the [Web SDK](/pages/web/integrate/) inside your Website
     - `test-` is needed if you need use a [test key](#use-test-key)
     - If you use a [custom link domain](/pages/dashboard/integrate/#change-link-domain), you will need to include your old link domain, your `-alternate` link domain, and your new link domain